MarcoLucidi01/ytcast/readme.md

 TODO
 ----

-- [ ] allow to play videos from specific timestamp (at least the first video).
 - [ ] playlist urls don't work!
 - [ ] add support to pairing with code? this would be a workaround for devices that don't support the DIAL protocol (e.g. chromecast), but it will